Global residue formula for logarithmic indices of foliations: Introduction

 \section{Introduction}

 A complex $\partial$-manifold \cite{YN} is a complex manifold of the form $\tilde{X} = X - D$, where $X$ is an $n$-dimensional complex compact manifold and $ D\subset X$ is a divisor which is called the boundary divisor.
 S. Iitaka in \cite{Lita} proposed a version of Gauss-Bonnet theorem for $\partial$-manifold \cite{YN}.
-Y. Norimatsu \cite{YN}, R. Silvotti \cite{RS} and P. Aluffi \cite{Aluffi} have proved independently such Gauss-Bonnet type theorem for the case when the boundary divisor $D$ has normal crossing singularities.
+Y. Norimatsu \cite{YN}, R. Silvotti \cite{RS} and P. Aluffi \cite{Aluffi} have proved independently such Gauss-Bonnet type theorem for the case when the boundary divisor $D$ has normal crossings singularities.
 More precisely, they proved the following formula

-where $TX(-\log\, D)$ denotes the sheaf of logarithmics vector fields along $ D$ and $ \chi (\tilde{X}) $ is the Euler characteristic of $\tilde{X}$.
+where $T_X(-\log\, D)$ denotes the vector bundle of logarithmic vector fields along $ D$ and $ \chi (\tilde{X}) $ is the Euler characteristic of $\tilde{X}$.
 In \cite{MD} the authors have proved the following Poincar\'e-Hopf type index theorem

-where $v $ is a global holomorphic vector field on $X$ tangent to the divisor $D$ under the hypothesis that Aleksandrov's logarithmic indices of $v$ along $D$ vanishes.
+where $v $ is a global holomorphic vector field on $X$ tangent to the divisor $D$, $\mu_x(v)$ is the Milnor number of $v$ at $x$ and under the hypothesis that Aleksandrov's logarithmic indices of $v$ along $D$ vanish.
 Let us recall Aleksandrov's definition of logarithmic index \cite{Ale_p} in the context of one-dimensional holomorphic foliations:

-Let $\fol$ be a one-dimensional holomorphic foliation, with isolated singularities, on a complex manifold $X$ and logarithmic along a divisor $D$.
+Let $\fol$ be a one-dimensional holomorphic foliation, with isolated singularities, on a complex manifold $X$ and logarithmic along a divisor $D$, we refer to Section 2 for this notion.
 Let $\Sing(\fol)$ be the singular set of $\fol$.
 Let $v\in T_{X}(-\log \,D)|_{U}$ be a germ of vector field on $(U,x)$ tangent to $\fol$.
 The interior multiplication $i_{v}$ induces the complex of logarithmic differential forms

 Since all singularities of $v$ are isolated, the $i_v$-homology groups of the complex $\Omega^{\bullet}_{X,x}(\log\, D)$ are finite-dimensional vector spaces.
 Thus, the Euler characteristic

 of the complex of logarithmic differential forms is well defined.
 Since this number does not depend on local representative $v$ of the foliation $\fol$ at $x$, we define the {\it logarithmic index} of $\fol$ at the point $x$ by